tonnitommi/my-gen-ai-resources/README.md

 ## Robocorp ReMark💬

 - **[Robocorp ReMark💬](https://chat.robocorp.com/)** - Creating a domain-specific co-pilot to help Robocorp developers build their automation faster.
 The initial version was based on the RAG model, and the direction is to build this using the Agent framework and allow enterprise customers to add their own data (like process descriptions, shared library documentation etc).
-Recent release notes [here](https://updates.robocorp.com/tag/remark).

 - **[Robocorp ReMark💬 Generative AI assistant announcement blog post](https://robocorp.com/blog/introducing-remark-robocorps-generative-ai-assistant)**